pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NamespaceClassifier is for classifying stores/regions into different
+<p>Deprecated in v4.0.0
-namespaces.
+NamespaceClassifier is for classifying stores/regions into different namespaces.
 Optional: Defaults to true</p>
 </td>